The Life Sciences Law Review: Mexico

 The Health Law specifies that the authorities in charge of medicines, devices and most other regulated products are: the President of Mexico, the General Health Board, the Ministry of Health2 and state governments (on state jurisdictional matters).

 The Ministry of Health has the broadest jurisdiction regarding these goods and activities.
-Moreover, the Health Law details the specific areas of competence for the diverse authorities in health matters, including the particular roles of the executive branch, the Health Board the state governments, etc.; other laws also establish particular competence for these authorities such as the Tobacco Law or the Federal Law on Quality Infrastructure.
+Moreover, the Health Law details the specific areas of competence for the diverse authorities in health matters, including the particular roles of the executive branch, the Health Board, the state governments, etc.; other laws also establish particular competence for these authorities such as the Tobacco Law, the Federal Law on Quality Infrastructure, the Foreign Trade Law and the Law on Import and Export Duties Law which regulate, among others, the possibility to import diverse products in Mexico.

 In addition to Congress' authority to enact laws, the executive branch has the authority to issue regulations that clarify or specify the content of existing laws, without extending beyond or contravening the law being interpreted, a situation that has taken on particular relevance because of the covid-19 pandemic.